MichaelFish199/LinearRegression-Implementation/README.md

 # LinearRegression-Implementation

-This repository contains implementation of linear regression using gradient descent and linear algebra formula
+This repository contains many implementation of linear regression mostly using gradient descent and linear algebra formula.

 ![](/LinReg_screen.png)